Bishops in Methodism: African Methodist Episcopal Church

 In the African Methodist Episcopal Church bishops are the chief officers of the Connectional Organization.
 They are elected for life by a majority vote of the general conference which meets every four years.

 Free Methodist Church

 The Book of Discipline of the Free Methodist Church states that "Bishops are the overseers of the church.
 They lead the church to fulfill its mission which requires them to be holy examples with skill and experience to provide oversight.
 They must understand the nature and purpose of our church.
 They must also be able to communicate clearly the gospel, the church's mission and the vision of the Free Methodist Church; possess a well cultivated understanding of other cultures; and identify, develop, and lead godly, competent leaders."

 Global Methodist Church

 In the Global Methodist Church, bishops have a similar role to that in the United Methodist Church, although they are elected to limited terms, not appointed for life.
+At its 2024 convening general conference, the GMC approved a constitution in which bishops function as "general superintendents," working collectively to guard the doctrine and practice of the whole church instead of being assigned to oversee individual conferences.
+Although they are not assigned to oversee specific annual conferences, bishop candidates are nominated from "episcopal areas" and elected to six-year terms at each general conference.
+Bishops may be reelected only once.
+The convening general conference elected and consecrated six bishops to serve the church in the intervening period before the next general conference in 2026, joining former United Methodist bishops who had previously joined the GMC.